ladjs/gulp-pug-job/Readme.md

 This will wrap an already compiled Pug template file to a namespace on an object.

-Lets say you have a pug template, something like (e.g. filename is `example.js`):
+Lets say you have a pug template, something like (e.g. filename is `example.pug`):

 ```pug
 p Hello #{foo} welcome to #{baz}